-- Students and their parents sued the Connecticut High school Athletic Conference, several school boards to prohibit them from allowing transpender students to participate in sports in accordance with the gender they identify with and to remove them from the records of races they had participated in while students.

-The two transgender students named in the suit intervened as defendants represented by the - ACLU. - The Trump administration intervened in the suit in support of the Plaintiffs.
-The Biden - ACLU.

-The Trump administration intervened in the suit.
-If office administration later withdrew from the suit.

-The District Court dismissed the case, which is now before the Court of Appeals.
+- Students and their parents sued the Connecticut High school Athletic Conference, several school boards to prohibit them from allowing transgender students to participate in sports in accordance with the gender they identify with and to remove them from the records of races they had participated in while students. - The two transgender students named in the suit intervened as defendants represented by the ACLU. - The Trump administration intervened in the suit in support of the Plaintiffs.
+The Biden administration later withdrew from the suit. - The District Court dismissed the case, which is now before the Court of Appeals.
 The dismissal was based on issues related to justiciability and whether money damages could be awarded, but the court directly noted that every appeals court so far that it reviewed has held that Title IX requires schools to treat transgender students consistent with their gender identity.